Snails and slugs

 PREVENTION

-• Snails and slugs are attracted to large areas of ivy, nasturtiums, and succulent ground covers.
+• Snails and slugs are attracted to ivy, nasturtiums, and succulent ground covers.
 They also hide in clumps of agapanthus, lilies, daffodils, alstromeria, and iris.
-They are less attracted to plants with dry, hard leaves like rhododendrons, junipers, and bamboo.
-Regularly search their preferred plants for snails and slugs when you’re hand-picking.
+Regularly search these preferred plants for snails and slugs and consider replacing them with plants they’re less attracted to — those with hard, dry leaves like rhododendrons, junipers, and bamboo.

 • Moisture makes any area much more attractive to snails and slugs.
-Avoid over-watering and use drip emitters to deliver water only where it is needed.
+Avoid overwatering and install a drip system to deliver water only where it is needed.
 Water early in the day to allow the area to dry out before nightfall.
 You may need to remove mulch from areas with severe slug or snail problems.

-Leave a few dead snail and slug bodies on the soil surface to attract more snails and slugs and make your collecting easier.
-(Large piles will breed flies.)
-Or, bury crushed mollusks three or four inches underground to add nutrients to the soil and avoid fly problems.
+Leaving a few dead snail and slug bodies on the soil surface will attract more snails and slugs and make your collecting easier.
+For large numbers of dead snails and slugs, bury crushed mollusks three or four inches underground to add nutrients to the soil and avoid fly problems.